aragon/developer-portal/docs/advanced/psp/managing-plugins.md

 This is why we see the installation process in two phases:

 1. **Preparation:** Defining the parameters to be set on the new plugin instance and helpers, as well as requesting the permissions needed for it to work properly.
 The `PluginSetup` contains the setup script where developers can perform any unprivileged operations.
 These will need a privileged confirmation in the next step.
 2. **Application:** The granting or revoking of the plugin's requested permissions (based on the preparation step above).
-This is a privileged action performed by Aragon's `PluginSetupProcessor` (you can understand it as the "installer"), so that the plugin becomes effectively installed or uninstalled.
+This is a privileged action performed by Aragon's `PluginSetupProcessor` (you can understand it as the "installer"), so that the plugin becomes effectively installed.
 It gets executed whenever someone with `ROOT` privileges on the DAO applies it (most likely through a proposal).

 The `PluginSetupProcessor` is the Aragon contract in charge of invoking the `prepareInstallation()` function from your plugin's `PluginSetup` contract and use it to prepare the installation and (eventually) apply it once it has been approved by the DAO.